U.S. Presidents Who Were Really Weird People

 Advertisement

-As a result, workers in the White House developed a system for avoiding Hoover or the First Lady.
-Walsh explains, "sometimes they'd ring a bell a couple of times that it was the president, three times if it was the first lady.
+As a result, workers in the White House developed a system for avoiding Hoover or the first lady.
+As Walsh explained to NPR, "[S]ometimes they'd ring a bell a couple of times that it was the president, three times if it was the first lady.
 And they'd pile into closets, they'd hide behind bushes so the president couldn't see them."
-This set a precedent, with servants hiding from the president and his family through the next several administrations, until Harry Truman noticed and put a stop to it.
+This set a precedent, with servants hiding from FDR and his family through the next administration until Harry Truman noticed and put a stop to it.

-What we want to know is, what was a maid to do when cleaning the presidential bathroom and they heard Hoover's footsteps coming.
+What we want to know is, what was a maid to do when cleaning the presidential bathroom and they heard Hoover's footsteps coming?
 Did they risk his wrath by being spotted, or did they duck behind the shower curtain while he did his presidential business?
+We may never know.

 Advertisement